bendqh1/misc/html/figure_in_pre.md

 ## using `xmp` tags
 I have tried to put the original code inside <xmp></xmp> tags but currrently these are totally deprecated so it didn’t work; for now we should use the escaping solution above.

-## Notes

-* The syntax highlighting here is general, not `html` unique, so that both the regular HTML and the escaped HTML will get syntax highlighting.